filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 See [Filecoin Plus](https://docs.filecoin.io/store/filecoin-plus/#frontmatter-title).

-## Retrieval provider fees

-_Retrieval providers_ will not be additionally rewarded with the ability to add blocks to the Filecoin blockchain; their only reward will be the fee they extract from the client.

-_Retrieval fees_ will be paid incrementally using payment channels, as the retrieval deals are fulfilled by sending portions of the data to the client.
-This happens off-chain.

 ## Where do providers fit in the Filecoin network

 The Filecoin network is a vibrant ecosystem with various roles that support each other, including storage providers, retrieval providers, Filecoin employees, open-source collaborators, notaries, developers, and clients.